elastic/harp/docs/cmd/harp_transform_hash.md

 ### Synopsis

-Process the input to compute the hash according to selected hash algoritm.
+Process the input to compute the hash according to selected hash algorithm.

 The command input is limited to size lower than 250 MB.